Israel following the Gaza model? IDF establishes ‘Yellow line’ in southern Lebanon

 The IDF has called on any Hezbollah terrorists inside the Yellow Line to surrender, or be eliminated.

 At the same time, the IDF maintains fire control over the whole area up to the Litani River.
-Any Hezbollah forces inside that area which approach Israeli forces will be targeted.
+Any Hezbollah forces inside that area and which approach Israeli forces will be targeted.

 Prime Minister Benjamin Netanyahu told cabinet members over the weekend that Israel must maintain freedom of action along the Yellow Line, despite the ceasefire agreement.